 Which is more environmentally friendly -- real or artificial?
 The simple answer is: it depends.

-Real trees that still have their roots and can be potted, brought inside for the Christmas period, have a negligible carbon footprint.
+Real trees that still have their roots have a negligible carbon footprint.
+They can be potted, brought inside for the Christmas period and then replanted.

 Britain's Carbon Trust

 estimate that a two-meter tall tree that doesn't have roots has a carbon footprint of between 3.5 kg CO2e (carbon dioxide equivalent) and 16 kg CO2e depending on whether it is incinerated -- which is less polluting -- or finds its way to a landfill.

 "Unfortunately, we still see a lot of trees going into landfill," says Sophie Neuberg, a campaigner for Friends of the Earth